hasura/graphql-engine/manual/hasuractl/hasura_microservice_start.rst

 ::

-  -c, --cluster string     alias of cluster to connect to -h, --help               help for restart
+  -c, --cluster string     alias of cluster to connect to -h, --help               help for start
   -n, --namespace string   namespace of the microservice (user: custom microservice, hasura: hasura microservice) (default "user")

 Options inherited from parent commands